HaojiaWu/CellScopes.jl/README.md

 cell_dist = cs.run_cell_pairing(kidney.cells, :cell2, :celltype, 50)
 ```
 #### d.
 Convert the xy coordinates to kidney coordinates
-In ```SpaData.jl```, we created a new coordinate system, namely **kidney coordinate system**, to precisely depict the position of every single cell in the kidney.
+In ```CellScopes.jl```, we created a new coordinate system, namely **kidney coordinate system**, to precisely depict the position of every single cell in the kidney.
 In this system, the position of a cell is defined by the kidney depth, and the kidney angle.
 To transform the xy coordinate system to kidney coordinate system, we first define the origin of the coordinate by finding the center point in the papilla.
 For each cell, we compute the kidney depth by calculating the distance of the cell to the kidney boundary, and divided by the distance of the kidney boundary to the origin of the coordinate.
 We can define the kidney angle of the cells by measuring the angle of the slope and the new x coordinate (in tangent value).
 The schematic below explains the coordinate transformation.

 <img src="https://github.com/HaojiaWu/CellScopes.jl/blob/main/cartana_tutorial/img/kidney_coordinate.png" width="300"> <br>